vjimenez9/2023-11-29-online/index.md

 language: "spa"
 latitude: "45"        # decimal latitude of training venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the training venue (use https://www.latlong.net)
-humandate: "Nov 11-Dec 8, 2023"
+humandate: "Nov 29-Dec 8, 2023"
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "8:00 am PT"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-11-29      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-12-8        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Verónica Jiménez Jacinto", "Heladia Salgado", "Paula Pappalardo", "Macarena Quiroga"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Verónica Jiménez Jacinto", "Heladia Salgado", "Paula Pappalardo", "Macarena Quiroga"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["macarenasolquiroga@gmail.com"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)